-I'll Have Another used two stirring drives to beat Baffert's Bodemeister in the Kentucky Derby and Preakness Stakes.
-But the champion stunned the horse racing world on Friday when he was scratched from the Belmont and retired due to a tendon injury, relinquishing a shot at the first Triple Crown sweep since 1978 and only the 12th ever.
+I'll Have Another won the Kentucky Derby and Preakness with stirring stretch drives over Baffert's Bodemeister.
+But the champion stunned the racing world Friday when he was scratched from the Belmont and retired due to a tendon injury, relinquishing a shot at the first Triple Crown sweep since 1978 and only the 12th ever.

 His absence opened up the race for Union Rags, who finished a troubled seventh in the Derby.

-A crowd of 85,811 cheered as Paynter and Union Rags battled down the straight, and Union Rags barely caught the front-runner at the end to win by a neck.
+A crowd of 85,811 cheered as Paynter and Union Rags battled down the stretch, and Union Rags barely caught the front-runner at the end to win by a neck.

 "I have to give it to the horse.
 He did it all for me.
 He just worked so unbelievable and I was just hoping he could put that work into today's race and he did," Velazquez said.
 "I was very proud of him.'"